 If you don't have (and don't want to buy) a quad-band, unlocked, and SIM phone you can get a cheap Ukrainian/Russian cell phones there.
 In mid-2018 you can buy a good internationally-capable Android smartphone for under $200 USD, and an adequate one for under $100.

 And frankly, if you're in the market for a new phone you might just want to consider waiting till you get to Ukraine to get out.
-The reason is that several Chinese companies are starting to come out with excellent products completely competitive with the best of Samsung and iPhone for less than half the price!
-Just Google "Xiaomi" and "Huawei" as example.
-I'm not even sure you can get these brands in the U.S.
+The reason is that several Chinese companies are starting to come out with excellent products completely competitive with the absolute best of Samsung and iPhone for less than half the price!
+Just Google "Xiaomi" and "Huawei" as examples.

 Google "phone power bank"

 If you're an American you may have never heard of a "power bank" for your phone.
 That's because they aren't really needed in American life.
 But when you're visiting or live in Russia/Ukraine, they are absolutely necessary.
 It's even more true if you're just visiting.

 The reason is that you're often going to be walking around ALL DAY with your screen lit up and your map app open and running.
 You'll probably also be spending a fair amount of time on Viber/Whatsapp (communication apps), on Google Translate, and Uber.

 Now matter how good your phone's power management in America, your phone's battery probably never going to get through a whole day in Ukraine/Russia.
 And not only are you going to be using more battery, but the agony involved in losing the use of your phone increases exponentially!

 I mean seriously.
 Imagine...
 You're walking around, looking for a restaurant.
 You meet a girl there for lunch.
 You use the phone's camera to take pics.
 You used the maps/navigation to find the place (or Uber to get a ride there).
 You have the translate app open the whole time of your meeting.
 You are showing her pictures on your phone.
 And on and on.